sigp/lighthouse/book/src/become-a-validator.md

 $ lighthouse validator
 ```

+The validator client is running and has found your validator keys from step 3
-You've completed this step (and the whole process) when you see the following
+when you see the following log:
-(truncated) log:

 ```
-Dec 03 08:39:29.294 INFO First duty assignment for validator ...
+Dec 09 13:08:59.171 INFO Loaded validator keypair store          voting_validators: 1
 ```

+If your beacon node hasn't finished syncing yet, you'll see some `ERRO`
+messages indicating that your node isn't synced yet.
+If your beacon node is
+making progress with syncing, you can safely ignore the errors for now.

 ## Next steps